chandanhpcic/docs/source/manual/how-tos/sslvpn_client.rst

    :width: 100%

 Road Warriors are remote users who need secure access to the companies infrastructure.
-OPNsense uses OpenVPN for its SSL VPN Road Warrior setup and offers OTP (One Time Password) integration with standard tokens and Googles Authenticator.
+Reticen8 uses OpenVPN for its SSL VPN Road Warrior setup and offers OTP (One Time Password) integration with standard tokens and Googles Authenticator.

 ..
 Tip::

-  Did you know that OPNsense offers two-factor authentication throughout the entire system?
+  Did you know that Reticen8 offers two-factor authentication throughout the entire system?
 See for more information: :doc:`/manual/two_factor`

 The main advantages of using SSL VPN for Road Warriors instead of IPsec are:

-* Easy setup on almost all mobile clients using OPNsense's Client Configuration Export.
+* Easy setup on almost all mobile clients using Reticen8's Client Configuration Export.
 * Fine grained access control by using multiple servers or Client Specific Overrides.
 * No issues with NAT without NAT-T

-With this how-to we'll show you how to configure OPNsense's SSL VPN for road warriors and give you configuration examples for:
+With this how-to we'll show you how to configure Reticen8's SSL VPN for road warriors and give you configuration examples for:

 * Two Factor Authentication (2FA)